Skip to main content

 source ~/.bashrc

 A more secure way to do so is by creating the environment variable every time you run a Python script.
-You can achieve it by exporting the variable before the script will load blinka library.
+You can achieve this by exporting the variable before the script loads the Blinka library.

 import os